TresMichitos/custom-load-balancer/README.md

 ├── demo/                                # Simulate usage of the LB │   ├── client.go                        # Send client packets
 │   └── server.go                        # Simple server template
-├── docker/                              # Contains all files retaining to the docker image and compose │   ├── .dockerignore                    # Similar to .gitignore, outlines files for the docker container to ignore │   ├── Dockerfile                       # Script for automating the building of the docker image │   ├── package-lock.json
+├── docker/                              # Contains all files retaining to the docker image and containers │   ├── Dockerfile.loadbalancer          # Builds binary image for main.go
-│   └── package.json
+│   └── Dockerfile.server                # Builds binary image for server.go
-├── servers.conf                         # Server list (file type tbd)
+├── servers.json                         # Server list (file type tbd)
+├── .dockerignore                        # Similar to .gitignore, outlines files for the docker container to ignore ├── compose.yml                          # File used for building the docker containers and describing how they should interact with each other
 ├── go.mod                               # Go module definition (tracks dependencies and package name) └── README.MD                            # ...
 ```